eliarizzetto/omid-openalex/README.md

 #### `db_works_pmid`, `db_works_pmcid`, `db_sources_issn`, `db_sources_wikidata`
 These group the parameters to pass to `OpenAlexProcessor.create_id_db_table()` for creating database tables for PMIDs and PMCIDs of Works, and for ISSNs and Wikidata IDs of Sources.
 This follows the same logic as the parameters in `db_works_doi`, but the argument values must be adapted (except `db_path`).
-When processing Works, `entity_type` must be set to "work and `id_type` must be set to "pmid" and "pmcid"; when processing Sources, `entity_type` must be set to "source and `id_type` must be set to "issn" and "wikidata".
+When processing Works, `entity_type` must be set to "work and `id_type` must be set to "pmid" and "pmcid"; when processing Sources, `entity_type` must be set to "source" and `id_type` must be set to "issn" and "wikidata".

 #### `mapping`
 Groups the parameters to pass to `Mapping.map_omid_openalex_ids()` for creating the mapping.